 --

-The arc of the moral universe is long,
+The arc of the moral universe is long, but it bends towards justice.

 - Theodore Parker